sourcefuse/loopback4-microservice-catalog/services/feature-toggle-service/README.md

 ## Working and Flow

-This service provides method level decorators - @featuresFlag that takes a provider key as metadata and verifies if the feature flag is enabled or disabled.
+This service provides method level decorators - @featuresFlag that takes an array of provider keys as metadata and verifies if the feature flags are enabled or disabled, it uses an AND operator to check for multiple features.
 Read more about creating loopback-4 [decorators](https://loopback.io/doc/en/lb4/Creating-decorators.html).
+To check if a feature is enabled or not add the following decorator over a controller method @featuresFlag({features: [StrategyBindings.TENANT_FEATURE]}) and if you want to skip all the feature checks - @featuresFlag({features: ['*']}) will allow, irrespective even if any feature is disabled.
 Initial implementation for system level, tenant level and user level feature flag is provided, if you want to add any custom feature flag all you need to do is

 ```typescript
 // A provider that implements FeatureInterface